 7. Try your hardest not to die at all until you collect the Flashback Tape on most levels

-There are 21 Flashback Tapes in total throughout Crash Bandicoot 4: It's About Time so while not every story level has one, most of them do.
-They're unlocked by not racking up a single death until you reach them, which as you'll find out later on in the game, becomes quite difficult.
+There are 21 Crash 4 Flashback Tapes in total throughout the game, so while not every story level has one, most do.
+They're unlocked by not racking up a single death until you reach them, which as you'll find later in the game, becomes quite difficult.
 So while you can die a maximum of three times for the gem at the end, getting the Flashback Tape requires a perfect run until you find it.

 8. Time Trial mode can't be turned off, so you'll need to restart the level